markjsapp/clutch-api/README.md

 ## API Documentation

-The API documentation is available [here](https://clutch-axe-api.s3.amazonaws.com/docs/index.html ).
+The API documentation is available [here](http://clutch-api-dev.us-east-1.elasticbeanstalk.com/).
 You can use Swagger UI to explore the API endpoints and interact with the API.

-## API Endpoints
-Endpoint information/documentation can be found [here](https://clutch-axe-api.s3.amazonaws.com/docs/index.html)

 ## License